 The point is, most people have a similar learning curve, making the same mistakes – they just need someone to point out what works and what doesn’t.

 Question 4: How long until I will be profitable?

 I have no idea.
 It comes down to your discipline and determination.
-Discipline to follow our strict money management and trading rules, and the determination to work through the dull times.
+Discipline to follow our strict money management and trading rules, and the determination to stay the course through the dull times.
 Some people will never be profitable active traders – they don’t have the temperament the stress involved.
 Staring at the screen isn’t the most fun thing to do for hours a day for years at a time – I know, I did it!
 I believe nearly anyone can learn to beat the markets, again, provided they are disciplined enough to follow our rules.
 If you aren’t disciplined, you will not beat the market.
-Sorry, that’s how it works.
+Sorry, that’s how it is.
 If you chase trades, move stops the wrong way, over-leverage your account, you will lose all of your trading account eventually.
-That is how it works.
+That is reality.

 Determination is another important factor.
 I learned to trade in 1997 when the stock market was going nearly straight up.
 If you start trading when the market is in a sideways channel, much like the EURCHF from April to September of last year, your frustration level would probably go through the roof as that pair didn’t move much at all.
 Thank goodness for other pairs!
 Just understand that not every day or week will have great trading opportunities.
 We get paid on the quality of our trades, not the quantity.
 Wait for the good levels and this journey called trading can be fun.